kubernetes-retired/service-catalog/docs/devguide.md

 cover all code paths.
 The results are put into a file called:
 `coverage.html` at the root of the repo.

+### Golden Files
+The svcat tests rely on "[golden files](https://medium.com/@povilasve/go-advanced-tips-tricks-a872503ac859#a196)", a pattern used in the Go standard library, for testing command output.
+The expected output is stored in a file in the testdata directory, `cmd/svcat/testdata`, and and then the test's output is compared against the "golden output" stored in that file.
+It helps avoid putting hard coded strings in the tests themselves.

+You do not need to manage the golden files by hand.
+When you need to update the golden files, run the tests with the `-update` flag, e.g. `go test ./cmd/svcat -update`, and the golden files are updated automatically with the results of the test run.

+For new tests, first you need to create the golden file before running the tests with `-update`.

 ## Making a Contribution

 Once you have compiled and tested your code locally, make a Pull